toptensoftware/RichTextKit/docsrc/textBlock.md

 # Creating a TextBlock

-The primary class  you work with when using RichTextKit is the [T:Topten.RichTextKit.TextBlock] class.
-This section describes how to create a text block and add text to it.
+The TextBlock class is a low-level class for working with a single block of text.
+In general you probably don't need to use this class as the higher level RichString class is easier to work with and provides most of the same capabilities.

+Never-the-less, this section describes how to work with the TextBlock class.

 ## Create a Text block